ModelTC/MQBench/docs/source/get_started/quick_start_academic.rst

 Quick Start -- Embrace Best Research Experience
 =================================================

 This page is for researchers **who want to validate their marvelous quantization idea using MQBench**, if you want to get started with deployment using MQBench, check :doc:`quick_start_deploy`.

 MQBench is a benchmark, a framework and a good tool for researchers.
-MQBench is designed easy-to-use for researchers, for example, you can easily custom Academic Backend by provide a extra config dict to conduct any experiment.
+MQBench is designed easy-to-use for researchers, for example, you can easily custom Academic Backend by providing an extra config dict to conduct any experiment.
 We provide step-by-step instructions and detailed comments below to help you finish deploying the **PyTorch ResNet18** model to a **Custom Academic** Backend.

-Before starting, you should install MQBench first.
+Before starting, you should have done the MQBench setup in :doc:`setup`.
 Now we start the tour.

 **1**. **To begin with, let's import MQBench and prepare FP32 model.**